What is Monoculture farming?

 Monoculture Farming in India

 Monoculture farming was introduced in India during the British colonial period in the 19th century.
 The British established large plantations of cash crops like tea, coffee, and rubber, which were grown using monoculture farming practices.
-After India gained independence in 1947, the government continued to promote monoculture farming as a way to increase agricultural productivity and meet the growing demand for food.
+After India gained independence in 1947, the government continued to promote monoculture farming to increase agricultural productivity and meet the growing demand for food.

 Advantages of Monoculture Farming